SnowflurrySDK/Snowflurry.jl/README.md

 **Note**: Unlike C++ or Python, indexing in Julia starts from "1" and not "0"!

-The next step we want to take is to simulate our circuit.
+The next step we want to take is to execute our circuit.
+Instead of submitting a job to a remote quantum service, we will use Snowflurry's built-in simulator.
 We do not need to transpile our circuit since our simulator can handle all gates, but for larger circuit you should consider transpilation to reduce the amount of work the simulator has to perform.

 ```julia
 ψ = simulate(c)